by Lovina 🐕🦺

 The claws on her left hand and both of her feet dug into the animals back as she plunged the knife into the base of its neck.
 Continuing her momentum, she then rolled off its shoulder and onto the ground, landing in a crouch.
 The bears rage shook the trees as it crashed down onto its front paws.
 The relentlessly brave dog chose that very moment to charge once again and was caught by the jaws of the unhappy beast.
 It shook Phonos several times before tossing him aside and turning its attention to the woman that had started the problem in the first place.

 The moment she hit the ground De'Ana snatched the slingshot from her waistband and opened the storage compartment in the grips.
 The darts were there.
-The bear was only a few feet from her so there was no need to aim.
+The bear stood only a few feet from her so there was no need to aim.
 Seizing a dart she put it into the pocket of the slingshot, hastily pulled back the band and let it go.

 Orion stepped between her and the bear.